NOMINATING AND GOVERNANCE COMMITTEE CHARTER

 - assist the Board in identifying individuals who are qualified to become Board members consistent with criteria determined by the Board;

-- selecting and recommending to the Board the director nominees for the next Annual Meeting of Stockholders;
+- select and recommend to the Board the director nominees for the next Annual Shareholders meeting;

-- making recommendations to the Board as to the membership and chairperson of each standing committee;
+- make recommendations to the Board as to the membership and chairperson of each standing committee;

-- developing and recommending to the Board a set of corporate governance guidelines (“Corporate Governance Guidelines”) applicable to the Company designed to provide for effective and efficient governance of the Company;
+- develop and recommend to the Board a set of corporate governance guidelines (“Corporate Governance Guidelines”) applicable to the Company designed to provide for effective and efficient governance of the Company;

-- evaluating annually the performance of the Committee and, in conjunction with the Compensation Committee, evaluating the Chief Executive Officer;
+- evaluate annually the performance of the Committee and, in conjunction with the Compensation Committee, evaluate the Chief Executive Officer;

-- and providing guidance on matters relating to corporate governance.
+- and provide guidance on matters relating to corporate governance.